England Birds & Gardens: Southwest

 In the morning, we visit the garden at Sissinghurst Castle.
 The ‘garden rooms’ style of planting is one of the most described and emulated in the British Isles.
 It was the joint creation of poet and writer Vita Sackville-West and her diplomat husband Harold Nicholson.
 Their work transformed the ruins of this Elizabethan mansion into a remarkable must-see garden.
 The White Garden, the Purple Garden, the Rose Garden, the Nuttery, the Lime Walk, and the new DelosGarden - scent and colours to be personally savoured.

-April should see stunning displays of camellias, rhododendrons and azaleas, and Leonardslee Garden has such collections that do just that.
-Established by Sir Edmund Loder in 1889, the garden remained the foremost UK collection until the family sold up in 2009.
-We are delighted that this garden has now reopened and the new owners are keen to show off the gardens in their full glory.
-Please be aware that the garden lies in a valley and some “up hill” walking will be involved.
-Night in Sussex.
+April should see stunning displays of camellias, rhododendrons and azaleas, and Leonardslee’s collections are particularly renowned.
+Established by Sir Edmund Loder in 1889, the garden held one of the foremost UK collections of rhododendrons and related shrubs and has been revitalised in recent years.
+Please be aware that parts of the garden lie in a valley and some uphill walking will be involved.

 Day 5: The New Forest